donnafaithhh/markowitz-portfolio-optimization/README.md

 # markowitz-portfolio-optimization

-This is me learning about the Markowitz Portfolio Optimization
+This is me learning about the Markowitz Portfolio Optimization.